Our Verdict

 Battery Life

-Our next set of tests looked at efficiently each of these power tools utilized their cordless battery capacity.
+Our next set of tests looked at how efficiently each of these power tools utilizes their cordless battery capacity.
 We purchased the Makita XFD14Z as a tool-only product, so we conducted these tests with a 2 amp-hour Makita battery — comparable to the type of battery most other products include when purchased as a kit.
 We based scores on a side-by-side usage comparison and the time it took for a battery to recharge with the stock charger.
 This Makita did very, very well, earning it a top-tier score.

 On top of all that, we love how fast this battery recharges.
 In our tests, the factory charger fully topped off a completely depleted 2 amp-hour battery in approximately 25 minutes — significantly better than the hours it took some of the other chargers for a similarly-sized battery.